Pizza Margherita: History

 The origins of pizza Margherita came from mixing similar toppings that were already present in Naples between 1796 and 1810.
 In 1849 Emanuele Rocco recorded different pizza toppings including basil, tomatoes, and thin slices of mozzarella; the mozzarella was thinly sliced, and added to the toppings already present.

 In 1866, Francesco De Bourcard, writing about the traditions of Naples, described the most commonly used pizza toppings at that time as well as the possible origin of calzone:

-The most ordinary pizza, called coll'aglio e l'olio (lit. 'with garlic and oil'), is dressed with oil, and over it is spread, as well as salt, origanum, and garlic cloves shredded minutely (optionally).
+The most ordinary pizza, called coll'aglio e l'olio (lit. 'with garlic and oil'), is dressed with oil, and over it is spread, as well as salt, origanum]l, and garlic cloves shredded minutely (optionally).
 Others can be covered in grated cheese and dressed with lard, and then they put on a few leaves of basil.
 Over the former is often added (depending on the region) some small seafish; on the latter some thin slices of mozzarella.
 Sometimes they use slices of prosciutto, tomato, arselle, etc. Sometimes folding the dough over itself to form what is called calzone.

-A popular legend holds that the archetypal pizza Margherita was invented in June 1889, when the Royal Palace of Capodimonte commissioned the Neapolitan pizzaiolo Raffaele Esposito to create a pizza in honor of the visiting Queen Margherita.
-Of the three different pizzas he created, the queen strongly preferred a pizza swathed in the colors of the Italian flag—red (tomato), white (mozzarella), and green (basil).
-Supposedly, this type of pizza was then named after the queen, with an official letter of recognition from the queen's "head of service" remaining to this day on display in Esposito's shop, now called the Pizzeria Brandi.
+A popular legend holds that the archetypal pizza Margherita was invented on 10 June 1889, when the Royal Palace of Capodimonte commissioned the Neapolitan pizzaiolo Raffaele Esposito to create a pizza in honor of the visiting Queen Margherita.
+Of the three different pizzas he created, the queen strongly preferred a pizza swathed in the colours of the national flag of Italy—red (tomato), white (mozzarella), and green (basil).
+Supposedly, this type of pizza was then named after the queen, with an official letter of recognition from the queen's "head of service" remaining to this day on display in Esposito's shop, now called Pizzeria Brandi.

-The ingredients of traditional pizza Margherita—tomatoes (red), mozzarella (white), and basil (green)—are held by popular legend to be inspired by the colors of the national flag of Italy.
+The ingredients of traditional pizza Margherita—tomatoes (red), mozzarella (white), and basil (green)—are held by popular legend to be inspired by the colours of the national flag of Italy.

 Later research cast doubt on this legend, undermining the authenticity of the letter of recognition, pointing out that no media of the period reported the supposed visit and that both the story and name Margherita were first promoted in the 1930s–1940s.